 - Okta Verify

 Okta uses CNAME DNS records to point to your Okta org.
 Because DNS does not allow you to set a CNAME record for a domain (for example, example.com), you must create CNAME records for subdomains (such as id.example.com).

-- Currently, this feature is intended primarily for software developers integrating custom applications through the Okta API.
-While IT administrators provisioning apps to the Okta end user dashboard can configure a custom URL, they should be aware that the following components are not supported with Custom URL Domains:
+- Currently, this feature is intended primarily for software developers integrating custom applications through the Okta API, but IT administrators provisioning apps to the Okta end user dashboard can configure a custom URL.

 After you modify your DNS records, it may take up to 24 hours for your changes to propagate.
 If your changes do not appear within 24 hours, return to the CNAME step in the wizard and confirm your settings.

 - Depending on your registrar, you must enter either a long or short value for Host in the DNS step of the configuration wizard.
 If your registrar does not support the value you entered, verification will fail and your custom URL domain configuration will be incomplete.